I have a hard time finding an exercise routine I actually enjoy.

 We all know this, but he explains it in a way that has really hit home and has motivated me to maintain some kind of regular exercise routine.
 My problem is finding a routine, or combination of routines, that I actually enjoy and that will work with my life, the weather, and my fitness level.

-When I was teaching The Habit Course with my partners Leo Babauta and Katie Tallo, one of our students wanted to develop the habit of jumping on a mini-trampoline.
+In my Sticky Habits Courseone of our students wanted to develop the habit of jumping on a mini-trampoline.
 She mentioned how fun it was, but at the time it didn’t strike me as a very serious exercise pursuit.

 However, I did a bit of research on jumping on a mini-tramp, better-known as rebounding.
 And boy was I blown away by the myriad of health benefits of doing this fun jumping-around-thing we did as kids.
 So I went out and bought myself a mini rebounder trampoline and have discovered my go-to cardio exercise for the year.